JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-api.md

 channels
 ```

-The results of our analysis:
+The results of the analysis:

 ![Analysis results](kotlinAnalysis.png){width=700}